Coherence and multimode correlations from vacuum fluctuations in a microwave superconducting cavity: INTRODUCTION

-A fundamental result in quantum field theory is that fluctuations of the quantum vacuum at different frequencies are uncorrelated.
-In parametrically modulated superconducting circuits \cite{clerk2010,nori2011,revmodph}, it has been demonstrated that vacuum fluctuations trigger the creation of two-mode squeezed microwave photons \cite{yuen1976,caves1985,yurke1988,castellanos2008,mallet2011,eichler2011,wilson2011,pasi2013,menzel2012}, a key element in all quantum computational models with continuous variables \cite{loock2005}.
-Furthermore, recent experimental investigations of such effects in superconducting microwave circuits have been interpreted to provide beautiful analogies with the motion of a mirror in free space \cite{wilson2011,pasi2013}, also referred to as dynamical Casimir effect.
-However, for realizing the envisioned potential of this effect for quantum computing with continuous variables in microwave circuits \cite{chalmers-theory} much more complex quantum states would be needed.
-Here we demonstrate that tripartite quantum states displaying both coherence and squeezing correlations can be created from vacuum fluctuations by employing another fundamental quantum-mechanical principle, that of absence of which-way information \cite{mandel1991,scully2000}, applied here in the frequency space.
+Here we demonstrate that two-mode coherence correlations can be obtained from the dynamical Casimir effect by employing another fundamental quantum-mechanical principle, namely the absence of which-way information\cite{mandel1991,scully2000}, which is applied here in the frequency space.
 Specifically, we study the parametric modulation of the quantum vacuum under the action of two pumps.
 We demonstrate that a non-zero coherent correlation $\langle \tilde{a}_1^\dagger \tilde{a}_2 \rangle$ is established between two frequency modes $\tilde{a}_1$ and $\tilde{a}_2$, through downconversion processes in the two pumps triggered by the same vacuum fluctuation in a third frequency mode $\tilde{a}_0$.
-This correlation is non-zero provided that it is not possible to specify from which pump the photons at $\tilde{a}_0$ originate from.
-Due to this coherence effect a highly-populated ``bright'' mode and, orthogonal to it, a zero-population ``dark'' mode can be defined in the subspace of the two frequency modes.
+This correlation is non-zero provided that it is not possible to specify from which pump the down-converted photons at mode $\tilde{a}_0$ originate from.
+Additionally, due to this coherence effect, a highly-populated “bright” mode and, orthogonal to it, a zero-population “dark” mode can be defined in the subspace of the two frequency modes.
 Dark states appear as a result of destructive quantum interference.
-Typically, in atomic physics, optics, and more recently in superconducting microwave systems, this is realized in Rabi-driven multilevel quantum systems \cite{pappas2010}, or, in the case of resonators, by sideband driving \cite{marquardt2007,zakka2011}, both of which use Hamiltonians of the type $a^{\dag}b + h.c.$ to simply transfer population from one level to another.
-In contrast, here our Hamiltonian is of parametric type $a^{\dag}a^{\dag} + h.c.$ which creates populations from the vacuum instead of transferring them between levels.
-These parametric coherence effects are phase-sensitive phenomena and they can be controlled by the relative phase of the applied pumps.
+Typically, in atomic physics, optics, and more recently in superconducting microwave systems, dark states appear in Rabi-driven multilevel quantum systems\cite{pappas2010,arimondo1996,vuleti2011,agarwal2013,semba2014,kumar2015}, or, in the case of resonators, through sideband driving\cite{marquardt2007,zakka2011}, both of which require Hamiltonians of the type $a^\dagger b + h.c$. to simply transfer population from one level to another.
+In contrast, here our Hamiltonian is of parametric type $a^\dagger a^\dagger + h.c.$, which creates populations from the vacuum instead of transferring quanta between modes.
+We also show that this parametric coherence effect is a phase-sensitive phenomenon and, therefore, it can be controlled by the relative phase of the applied pumps.
+Our result opens a way for realizing highly complex multi-mode entangled states displaying both coherence and squeezing correlations with CV.
+In terms of the modes $\tilde{a}_0$, $\tilde{a}_1$, and $\tilde{a}_2$, the state we created is a CV tripartite state\cite{giedke, adesso} of bisymmetric type\cite{serafini, gadesso}, which at low powers, in the subspace with at most two photons, becomes a W-type state\cite{dur}.
+Tripartite bisymmetric states are a resource for protocols such as one-to-two telecloning\cite{loock2001,adesso2007}, while W states can be used for fundamental tests of quantum mechanics\cite{realism,thispaper}.
+Our approach can be generalized in a straightforward way to multiple modes and pumps, opening the way to the implementation of algorithms such as bosonic sampling\cite{aaronson} and the realization of CV cluster states for one-way quantum computing\cite{pfister2014,hans} in the microwave regime.